 • Offering guests secure bike storage

-• Introducing a Biomass unit in September 2014, making our new boiler system even more efficient
+• Introducing a Biomass unit (target completion mid February 2015), making our new boiler system even more efficient

 Examples of everyday actions include:

 • Recycling of paper, cardboard, glass, plastic, fat oils (recycled by Oilmaster and used for fuel)